Kellswork/agirl.codes/posts/how-to-check-if-an-object-is-empty-in-JavaScript.md

 ---

-In this article, I will be sharing different ways to check if an object is empty in JavaScript.
+In this article, I will be sharing 6 different javascrpt methods you can use to check for empty if an object is empty or not.

 Let's start with creating an empty object using literal syntax.